-INF 391F - Advanced Topics in Research Methods, Methodologies, and Design: Field Study In Humanities Work
+INF 391F - Advanced Topics in Research Methods, Methodologies, and Design - RESTRICTED: Field Study In Humanities Work

 Graduate standing, Information Studies 391D (Topic 11: The Research Enterprise), or consent of instructor.
 Additional prerequisites may vary with the topic.